Veteran GOP Strategist Takes On Trump — And His Party — In 'It Was All A Lie'

 But Stevens notes that many of the Republicans who had privately voiced concern about Trump changed their tune on election night.
 "I started getting emails like, 'Could you maybe delete that email?' " he says.

-"It's an extraordinary contradiction," Stevens says.
-"I've never heard any Republican office-holder speak of President Trump as if he should be president. ...
+"It's an extraordinary contradiction," Stevens tells Fresh Air in an Internet interview.

+He notes, "I've never heard any Republican officeholder speak of President Trump as if he should be president. ...
 They know he shouldn't be president.
 [But] he is president, and they still support him."

 In his new book, It Was All a Lie: How the Republican Party Became Donald Trump, Stevens argues that the party's support for Trump isn't just a pragmatic choice.
 Instead, he says, it reflects the party's complete abandonment of principles it long claimed to embrace, such as fiscal restraint, personal responsibility and family values.